7-Keto DHEA Research Revealed

 Further studies involving conversion of DHEA resulted in 19 other steroid compound characterizations evolving from the parent DHEA molecule, some of which are more active than the parent and do not convert to sex hormones, minimizing androgen activity2 while supporting various other physiological processes.

-The one compound [that all of my search results sighted] in the most promising form was 7-KETO DHEA.
+The one compound in the most promising form was 7-KETO DHEA.
 Also known as DHEA-Acetate-7-one, 3-acetoxy-androst-5-ene-7, 17-dione, or 7-oxo-Dehydroepiandrosterone.
 7-KETO DHEA has no adverse effects, even in massive doses, in animals.

 Professor Lardy wrote his report in 2001.
 On August 4, 2010, he passed away at the ripe age of 92 years4.
-One brief paper Professor Lardy published “The Metabolism and Function of Dehydroepiandrosterone” offers more insight into his ongoing research and is worth the time to check through the link provided below5.
+One brief paper Professor Lardy published “The Metabolism and Function of Dehydroepiandrosterone” offers more insight into his ongoing research and is worth the time to check out the research on this as well.

-The University’s research reveals that 7-KETO is several times more potent at stimulating thermogenic enzymes of the liver than is DHEA.
-By promoting the basal metabolism, it increases the lean/adipose ratio6 which results in healthy weight control by safely supporting a leaner Body Mass Index (BMI).
+Finally, the University’s research reveals that 7-KETO is several times more potent at stimulating thermogenic enzymes of the liver than is DHEA.
+By promoting the basal metabolism, it increases the lean/adipose ratio5 which results in healthy weight control by safely supporting a leaner Body Mass Index (BMI).

-True, I find it difficult to come up with all the research cited in its entirety, but I have provided you with at least a few published reports about 7-KETO DHEA to sort through yourself.
-From what I have found leads me to conclude that Dr. Oz, as usual, is highly reliable!
+In conclusion, I find it difficult to come up with all the research cited in its entirety, but I have provided you with at least a few published reports about 7-KETO DHEA to sort through yourself.
+While there are other natural, healthy weight loss options like Garcinia Cambogia, African Mango, and Green Coffee Bean, all of which have also been highly touted, from what I have found leads me to conclude that Dr. Oz, as usual, is highly reliable!

 * These statements have not been evaluated by the Food & Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.
 This information is for educational purposes only.
 Consult your physician for any health problems.